Harold Bloom: Influence

 In Kabbalah and Criticism (1975), Bloom identified Robert Penn Warren, James Merrill, John Ashbery, and Elizabeth Bishop as the most important living American poets.
 By the 1990s, he regularly named A. R. Ammons along with Ashbery and Merrill, and he later identified Henri Cole as the crucial American poet of the generation following those three.
 He expressed great admiration for the Canadian poets Anne Carson, particularly her verse novel Autobiography of Red, and A. F. Moritz, whom Bloom called "a true poet".
 Bloom also listed Jay Wright as one of only a handful of major living poets and the best living American poet after Ashbery's death.

 Bloom's introduction to Modern Critical Interpretations: Thomas Pynchon's Gravity's Rainbow (1986) features his canon of the "twentieth-century American Sublime", the greatest works of American art produced in the 20th century.
 Playwright Tony Kushner sees Bloom as an important influence on his work.

 Reception

 Bloom's work has drawn polarized responses, even among established literary scholars.
 Bloom was called "probably the most celebrated literary critic in the United States" and "America's best-known man of letters".
 A 1994 New York Times article said that many younger critics see Bloom as an "outdated oddity", whereas a 1998 New York Times article called him "one of the most gifted of contemporary critics".

+In an obituary published in The Guardian, Kenan Malik emphasized the significance of Bloom's work while also arguing that it had shortcomings: "Bloom conflated judgment and understanding.
+We may judge the quality of a literary work in its own terms, but its social, political and historical context nevertheless remains vital in understanding it."